Anon-Planet/thgtoa/guide.md

 -   **Sky ECC: <https://en.wikipedia.org/wiki/Sky_ECC>** <sup>[[Wikiless]][618]</sup> <sup>[[Archive.org]][619]</sup>

-**You should never rely on some external commercial service to protect your anonymity.**
+**You should never rely on an external commercial service to ensure your first line of anonymity.
+But you will see that paid services can still be used later from an already anonymous identity if bought anonymously while observing good operational security.**

 # Appendix O: Getting an anonymous VPN/Proxy

-If you follow my advice, you will also need a VPN subscription but this time you will need an anonymous one that cannot be tied to you by the financial system.
-Meaning you will need to buy a VPN subscription with cash or a reasonably private cryptocurrency (Monero).
-You will later use this VPN to connect to the various services anonymously but never directly from your IP.
+If you follow our advice, you will also need a VPN subscription but this time you will need an anonymous one that cannot be tied to you by the financial system.
+Meaning you will need to buy a VPN subscription with cash or a reasonably private cryptocurrency (for example Monero).
+You will later be able to use this VPN to connect to various services anonymously but **never directly from your IP**.
+This VPN can never be used in any other non-anonymous context without jeopardzing your anonymity.

 There are, two viable options: